-Mid-Atlantic Christian University offers the following degrees and certificates: (1) three baccalaureate degree programs: the Bachelor of Arts (B.A.), the Bachelor of Science (B.S.), and the Bachelor of Theology (B.Th.); (2) one associate degree program: the Associate of Arts (A.A.); and (3) one certificate program: Family Life Education Certificate.
+Mid-Atlantic Christian University offers the following degrees and certificates: (1) two baccalaureate degree programs: the Bachelor of Arts (B.A.) and the Bachelor of Science (B.S.); (2) one associate degree program: the Associate of Arts (A.A.); and (3) two certificate programs.
 These programs are described in detail below.